 Help your kids get a decent shot at it

 These days I escape our musty chamber of white noise only long enough to haul loads of diapers or exchange two-ounce bags of breast milk.
-Reduced to the servitude of baby-rearing, I retreat quickly to my DDIT (dark dungeon of infant torture).
-Stumbling out and squinting into the light with a plump sack of brown ones (from the genie), I ran into my seven-year-old for what seemed like the first time in weeks.
+Stumbling out with a plump sack of brown ones, I ran into my seven-year-old for what seemed like the first time in weeks.

 Hey bud…how’s it going?